danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 [^Weizenbaum3]: Weizenbaum, "ELIZA*.

-[^ml5]: See the ml5.js library: https://ml5js.org/; and Daniel Shiffman's *The Coding Train* series specifically on ml5.js: https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y.
+[^ml5]: See the ml5.js library: https://ml5js.org/; and Daniel Shiffman's *The Coding Train* series during which he discusses ml5.js: https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y.

-[^shit]: With ELIZA in mind, it's worth adding that cleaning data also comes close to the regulation of proper speech with the removal of 'dirty' words.
+[^shit]: With ELIZA in mind, it's worth adding that cleaning data also comes close to the regulation of proper speech with the removal of "dirty" words.
 Dominique Laporte's wonderful book *A History of Shit* (Cambridge, MA: MIT Press, 2002) has more detail on this and its core parallel to the development of public hygiene.

-[^papa]: A good example is the video installation *The Cleaning of Emotional Data* (2019), by artist Elisa Giardina Papa, that reveals the global infrastructure of workers who clean data to train machine vision algorithms to detect emotions, and in so-doing how some emotions are rejected that do not match standardised categories.
-Elisa Giardina Papa, "The Cleaning of Emotional Data," Aksioma Project Space, Ljubljana, 15 Jan – 7 Feb, 2020, https://aksioma.org/cleaning.emotional.data/.
+[^papa]: A good example is the video installation *The Cleaning of Emotional Data* (2019), by artist Elisa Giardina Papa, that reveals the global infrastructure of workers who clean data to train machine vision algorithms to detect emotions, and how, in so-doing, some emotions that do not match standardized categories are rejected.
+Elisa Giardina Papa, "The Cleaning of Emotional Data," Aksioma Project Space, Ljubljana, January 15–February 7, 2020, https://aksioma.org/cleaning.emotional.data/.

 [^dataset]: For more on the significance of, and problems related to, datasets, see Nicolas Malevé's "An Introduction to Image Datasets", *Unthinking Photography* (2019), https://unthinking.photography/articles/an-introduction-to-image-datasets.

-[^tm1]: [^tm1]: Inspired originally by Rebecca Fiebrink's Wekinator (2009), which is a free and open source software on machine learning for artists and musicians, the Teachable Machine 1.0 (2017) as an experimental project, not a Google product, by Støg, Use All Five and Creative Lab and PAIR teams at Google.
-It is built upon the free and open source tensorflow.js library, developed by the Google Brain team within Google’s AI organization, for preprocessing data, building machine learning models and structures.
-Teachable Machine 2.0 allows users to train their models and export them for further use.
+[^tm1]: [^tm1]: Inspired originally by Rebecca Fiebrink's Wekinator (2009), which is a free and open source software on machine learning for artists and musicians, "Teachable Machine 1.0" (2017) as an experimental projectby Støg, Use All Five and Creative Lab and PAIR teams at Google, built upon the free and open source tensorflow.js library, developed by the Google Brain team within Google’s AI organization, for preprocessing data, building machine learning models and structures.
+"Teachable Machine 2.0" allows users to train their models and export them for further use.
 See http://www.wekinator.org/.

 [^imagenet]: More information about ImageNet can be found at http://image-net.org/about-overview.

 [^net]: Wordnet is a lexical database of semantic relations between words, see https://wordnet.princeton.edu/.

-[^TPG]: Here we are largely paraphrasing the description of Malevé's *Exhibiting ImageNet* project on The Photographers Gallery website, https://thephotographersgallery.org.uk/whats-on/digital-project/exhibiting-imagenet.
+[^TPG]: Here we are largely paraphrasing the description of Malevé's *Exhibiting ImageNet* project on The Photographers' Gallery website, https://thephotographersgallery.org.uk/whats-on/digital-project/exhibiting-imagenet.

 [^AI]: The project *Anatomies of Intelligence* can be found at https://anatomiesofintelligence.github.io/.

-[^neuralnets]: A definition of neural nets can be found on pathmind's "AI Wiki", https://pathmind.com/wiki/neural-network#define.
+[^neuralnets]: A definition of neural nets can be found on Pathmind's "AI Wiki," https://pathmind.com/wiki/neural-network#define.

-[^chicau]: The workshop was conducted at Aarhus University in 2019, which is based on the art project *Anatomies of Intelligence* with a focus on data classification and clustering, https://anatomiesofintelligence.github.io/workshop_presentation.html.
+[^chicau]: The workshop conducted at Aarhus University in 2019 was based on the art project *Anatomies of Intelligence* which focused on data classification and clustering, https://anatomiesofintelligence.github.io/workshop_presentation.html.

-[^alphago]: David Silver, Julian Schrittwieser, Karen Simonyan, Ioannis Antonoglou, Aja Huang, Arthur Guez, Thomas Hubert, et al. "Mastering the Game of Go without Human Knowledge", *Nature* 550, no. 7676 (October 2017): 354–59, https://doi.org/10.1038/nature24270.
+[^alphago]: David Silver, Julian Schrittwieser, Karen Simonyan, Ioannis Antonoglou, Aja Huang, Arthur Guez, Thomas Hubert, et al, "Mastering the Game of Go without Human Knowledge," *Nature* 550, no. 7676 (2017): 354–59, https://doi.org/10.1038/nature24270.

-[^rl]: Richard S. Sutton and Andrew Barto, *Reinforcement Learning: An Introduction* (1st Edition, 1998).
+[^rl]: Richard S. Sutton and Andrew Barto, *Reinforcement Learning: An Introduction*, 1st Edition (Cambridge, MA: MIT Press, 1998).

-[^rl2]: Richard S. Sutton, Introduction: The Challenge of Reinforcement Learning, in Richard S. Sutton, eds. *Reinforcement Learning*.
-The Springer International Series in Engineering and Computer Science (Knowledge Representation, Learning and Expert Systems), vol 173.
-Springer (1992).
+[^rl2]: Richard S. Sutton, "Introduction: The Challenge of Reinforcement Learning," in Richard S. Sutton, eds. *Reinforcement Learning*.
+The Springer International Series in Engineering and Computer Science (Knowledge Representation, Learning and Expert Systems) 173 (Springer, 1992): 5-32.

 [^environment]: Whist mentioning environment, it is important to mention that there are worrying environmental costs associated with machine learning.
-See, for instance, Karen Hao, "Training a single AI model can emit as much carbon as five cars in their lifetimes", MIT Technology Review (June 6, 2019), https://www.technologyreview.com/s/613630/training-a-single-ai-model-can-emit-as-much-carbon-as-five-cars-in-their-lifetimes/.
+See, for instance, Karen Hao, "Training a single AI model can emit as much carbon as five cars in their lifetimes," *MIT Technology Review*, June 6 (2019), https://www.technologyreview.com/s/613630/training-a-single-ai-model-can-emit-as-much-carbon-as-five-cars-in-their-lifetimes/.

 [^bot]: The text-based conversational ElizaBot (elizabot.js) was developed using JavaScript by Norbert Landsteiner in 2005.
 The source code can be downloaded from https://www.masswerk.at/elizabot/.

-[^temp]: The value of temperature relates to the softmax function in mathematics, relating to probability distribution with the input numbers/characters.
-For high temperature, the probability will distribute evenly resulting in more random result.
-On the contrary, more expected/conservative results will be generated with low temperature.
+[^temp]: The value of temperature relates to the "softmax function" in mathematics, relating to probability distribution with the input numbers/characters.
+For high temperature, the probability will distribute evenly resulting in a more random result.
+On the contrary, a low temperature will generate a more expected/conservative result.

-[^training]: The training process is run on a python environment with tensorflow installed.
-It is developed as a multi-layer recurrent neural network for character-level language models, and it works well with ml5.js.
+[^training]: The training process is run in a Python environment with TensorFlow installed.
+It was developed as a multi-layer, recurrent neural network for character-level language models, and it works well with ml5.js.
 See the open source code by Cristóbal Valenzuela at https://github.com/Paperspace/training-lstm.

-[^nlp]: Natural language processing is the study of how a computer understands the meaning of human language, and it deals iwth the interaction between computers and humans using the natural language.
-This area relates to the fields of Artificial Intellengence, Computer Science and Linguistics with applications such as text-to-speech, voice assistants and language translation programs.
+[^nlp]: Natural language processing is the study of how a computer understands the meaning of human language, and it deals iwth the interaction between computers and humans using that natural language.
+This relates to the fields of Artificial Intelligence, Computer Science and Linguistics with applications such as text-to-speech, voice assistants, and (language) translation programs.

-[^samuel]: Machine learning is a term coined by Arthur Samuel in 1959 via his research at IBM in the context of game development, with the ultimate goal to reduce or even eliminate the need for "detailed programming effort", involving learning through generalization in order to achieve pattern recognition.
-See Arthur L. Samuel, "Some studies in machine learning using the game of checkers." *IBM Journal of research and development* 3.3 (1959): 210-229.
+[^samuel]: Machine learning is a term coined by Arthur Samuel in 1959 during his game development research at IBM which ultimately aimed to reduce or even eliminate the need for "detailed programming effort," involving learning through generalization in order to achieve pattern recognition.
+See Arthur L. Samuel, "Some Studies in Machine Learning Using the Game of Checkers," *IBM Journal of research and development* 3, no.3 (1959): 210-229.

-[^samuel1]: Samuel, "Some studies in machine learning using the game of checkers," 211.
+[^samuel1]: Samuel, "Some Studies in Machine Learning Using the Game of Checkers," 211.

-[^samuel2]: Samuel, "Some studies in machine learning using the game of checkers".
+[^samuel2]: Samuel, "Some Studies in Machine Learning Using the Game of Checkers."

 [^issues]: For instance, the generalization here leads to inherent bias such as the privileging of white people in facial recognition technologies.
-See Buolamwini (2019) and Benjamin (2019).
+See both Buolamwini (2019) and Benjamin (2019).

-[^tensor]: ml5 builts on top of tensorflow.js, as mentioned in an earlier note.
+[^tensor]: ml5.js is built on top of tensorflow.js, as mentioned previously.

-[^predict]: In asking this question, we make furtehr reference to Adrian Mackenzie's aforementioned essay "The Production of Prediction: What Does Machine Learning Want?", in  *European Journal of Cultural Studies* (Sage, 2015).
+[^predict]: In asking this question, we reference Adrian Mackenzie's aforementioned essay "The Production of Prediction: What Does Machine Learning Want?" in *European Journal of Cultural Studies*.

-[^agre]: Philip E. Agre, "Toward a Critical Technical Practice: Lessons Learned in Trying to Reform AI", in Geoff Bowker, Les Gasser, Leigh Star, and Bill Turner, eds, *Bridging the Great Divide: Social Science, Technical Systems, and Cooperative Work* (Erlbaum, 1997).
+[^agre]: Philip E. Agre, "Toward a Critical Technical Practice: Lessons Learned in Trying to Reform AI," in Geoff Bowker, Les Gasser, Leigh Star, and Bill Turner, eds, *Bridging the Great Divide: Social Science, Technical Systems, and Cooperative Work* (Erlbaum, 1997).

 [^superficial]: Ruha Benjamin is urging engineers to consider historical and sociological issues in her keynote address ai ICLR 2020 (International Conference on Learning Representations), virtual conference, https://iclr.cc/.